cellister/Brewing_Chemistry/readme.md

 * **Data**

-The data used in this analysis can be found in the [Kaggle Dataset](https://www.kaggle.com/competitions/learning-agency-lab-automated-essay-scoring-2/data).
+The data used in this analysis can be found in the [Kaggle Dataset](https://www.kaggle.com/datasets/ankurnapa/brewery-operations-and-market-analysis-dataset/data).

 ```

 ├── Images
-│   ├── k_means
+│   ├── Unsupervised
-│   ├── feature_importance
+│   ├── Supervised
-│   ├── tables
+│   ├── Chemistry_analysis
-│   ├── general
+│   ├── General
 ├── Development_notebooks
-│   ├── Testing_Brewing_Chemistry_07_07.ipynb
-│   ├── Brewing_Chemistry_07_04.ipynb
-│   ├── exploring.ipynb
-│   ├── XXXXXXXXX
 ├── Project_PDFs
 │   ├── Brewing_Chemistry_presentation.pdf
 │   ├── Brewing_Chemistry_notebook.pdf